Kenny-Jolley/LAMMPS_UTILITIES/README.md

 # LAMMPS_UTILITIES
-A collection of utility scripts for lammps
+A collection of utility scripts for lammps.

 ## Requirements